-There is no guarantee that we will pay any dividends to our shareholders.
+There is no guarantee that we will pay any future dividends to our shareholders.
 The declaration of any dividends is subject at all times to the discretion of our board of directors.
 In addition, our board of directors may change or terminate our dividend policy or capital allocation policy at any time.
-For more information about our dividend policy, as well as certain risks and restrictions relating to our ability to pay any dividends in the future, please see Item 5 "Operating and Financial Review and Prospects - Recent Developments - New Dividend Policy and Dividend Relating to the Fourth Quarter of 2022" and Item 3 "Risk Factors - Risks Related to an Investment in Our Securities - We changed our dividend policy relating to our common shares as part of our capital allocation policy.
-The amount of quarterly dividends will vary from period to period, and we may be unable to pay dividends on our common shares."
+For more information about our dividend policy, as well as certain risks and restrictions relating to our ability to pay any dividends in the future, please see Item 5 "Operating and Financial Review and Prospects - Recent Developments - Capital Allocation Policy, Including and Dividends" and Item 3 "Risk Factors - Risks Related to an Investment in Our Securities -The amount of quarterly dividends we may pay under our dividend policy will vary from period to period, and we may be unable to pay dividends on our common shares."